Technologicat/unpythonic/README.md

 ### Examples

 Small, limited-space overview of the overall flavor.
-There's a lot more that doesn't fit here, especially in the pure-Python feature set.
+There is a lot more that does not fit here, especially in the pure-Python feature set.
+We give here simple examples that are **not** necessarily of the most general form supported by the constructs.
 See the [full documentation](doc/features.md) and [unit tests](unpythonic/tests/) for more examples.

 #### Unpythonic in 30 seconds: Pure Python